Medically reviewed by Drugs.com. Last updated on Jul 27, 2020.

-Hypersensitivity to liothyronine sodium or any component of the formulation; undocumented or uncorrected adrenal insufficiency; recent myocardial infarction or thyrotoxicosis; artificial rewarming (injection)
+Hypersensitivity to liothyronine sodium or any component of the formulation; undocumented or uncorrected adrenal insufficiency; untreated thyrotoxicosis; artificial rewarming (injection)

 Hypothyroidism: Oral: Initial: 25 mcg once daily; may increase by up to 25 mcg/day every 1 to 2 weeks; usual maintenance dose: 25 to 75 mcg once daily